Skip to main content

 Purpose and criteria

-The Fund aims to stimulate Nordic co-operation in the area of gender equality within the framework of the Gender Equality ministers’ co-operation programme and its priorities.
+The fund aims to stimulate Nordic co-operation in the field of gender equality within the framework of the Nordic Co-operation Programme for Gender Equality and LGBTI 2025–2030 and its priorities.

 Funding is granted to projects that add Nordic benefit as well as adding value to gender policy.
-All applications must state whether they have included the following perspectives:
+Decisions on priority themes may be made for each call.
+These will then be assessed as in addition to the basic criteria for funding applications.

-All applications must state and will be assessed on the basis of how well they meet the following requirements and aims:
+All applications must indicate and will be assessed on how well they address the following requirements and focuses:

 a) Nordic benefit